 Desert cacti have a unique, stark beauty, and some of the desert cacti feature the most beautiful flowers in the plant kingdom.
 Growing desert cacti is not difficult.
 These are among the toughest of all houseplants.
 Successful gardening does require sticking to some pretty simple rules.
 There are dozens of kinds of desert cacti on the market today.
 For the most part, the rules governing their growth are the same.
-Some species of cacti will bloom after 3 or 4 years in cultivation.
+Some species of cacti will bloom after three or four years in cultivation.
 Others will take longer or never bloom indoors.
 As a general rule, follow these tips for success with desert cacti:

 - Light: Strong light is essential for healthy cacti, especially in the winter.
 Some species may scorch in direct summer sun if they haven't been hardened off first.

 - Temperature: During the active growth period, cacti prefer hot, dry temperatures, ranging from 70 F to more than 80 F. In the winter, the plants prefer a cooler period, down to 55 F. In their desert habitats, many cacti are accustomed to very chilly nights.
 Do protect them from very cold winter drafts.

 - Water: In the spring and summer, when the plant is actively growing and blooming or both, water whenever the compost begins to dry.
 During these waterings, make sure the plant is thoroughly watered.
 During the winter rest period, nearly cease watering.
 Only water if the plant begins to shrivel.